johnhopson/bringup/readme.md

 #bringup.c
 - - - - - - - -
-This is a simple program used to bring up a first-article microcontroller board or to test the compiler/debugger toolchain to which it is attached.
+A simple program to bring up first-article microcontroller boards or to test the compiler/debugger toolchains to which they are attached.

 ### Details